Late afterglows of GW/GRB 170817A: Late afterglow of GW/GRB 170817A

 \section{Late afterglow of GW/GRB 170817A}

 It is unlikely that the observed electromagnetic emissions from GW/GRB 170817A event at $\gtrsim T+10$~days can be due to the remnant of the relativistic jet which generated the observed prompt gamma-ray.
-The early afterglows of short GRBs are usually observable for few days, see e.g.~\citep{grbshortag} because their flux declines very quickly in all bands.
-Therefore, as other authors concluded~\citep{gw170817lateradio,gw170817latexary,gw170817latedecline}, at $\gtrsim T+10$~days the relativistic jet of GRB 170817A, which according to our analysis its kinetic energy, extent, and density were much smaller than typical short GRBs~\citep{hourigw170817}, has been already dissipated by interaction with its surrounding material and had no longer a significant contribution in the observed emissions.
-Therefore, the observed late brightening of GRB 170817A and a few other short~\citep{grb130603bxray,grb091109b} and long~\citep{grb060712latex,grb060807latex} GRBs should be due to emission from another component of ejecta and/or other processes.
-Candidates are: MHD instabilities leading to increase in magnetic energy dissipation~\citep{grbjetsimulinstab,grbjetsimulinstab0}; external shocks generated by the collision between the ISM or circumburst material and a mildly relativistic thermal cocoon ejected at the same time as the ultra-relativistic component and lagged with respect to the jet~\citep{nakarpoynting,cocoon,gw170817lateopt,gw170817latefasttail}; late outflows from a long lasting accretion disk~\citep{latexrayexcess}; fall-back of ejected matter to the central black hole~\citep{gw170817agfallback}.
+The early afterglows of short GRBs, which are presumably produced by weaker internal and external shocks of the relativistic jet~\citep{xrtafterglow}, are usually observable for few days, because their flux declines very quickly in all bands~\citep{grbshortag}.
+Therefore, as other authors concluded~\citep{gw170817lateradio,gw170817latexary,gw170817latedecline}, at $\gtrsim T+10$~days the relativistic jet of GRB 170817A, which according to our analysis its kinetic energy, extent, and density were much smaller than typical short GRBs~\citep{hourigw170817}, has been weakened and dissipated by interaction with its surrounding material~\citep{hourigrbmag} and could not have significant contribution in the observed emissions.
+In this case, it would be indistinguishable from the slower part of dynamical ejecta.

+The observed late brightening of GRB 170817A and a few other short~\citep{grb130603bxray,grb091109b} and long~\citep{grb060712latex,grb060807latex} GRBs should be due to the emission from other components of ejecta and/or other processes.
+Candidates suggested in the literature are: MHD instabilities leading to increase in magnetic energy dissipation~\citep{grbjetsimulinstab,grbjetsimulinstab0}; external shocks generated by the collision between the ISM or circumburst material and a mildly relativistic thermal cocoon ejected at the same time as the ultra-relativistic component and lagged with respect to the jet~\citep{nakarpoynting,cocoon,gw170817lateopt,gw170817latefasttail}; late outflows from a long lasting accretion disk~\citep{latexrayexcess}; fall-back of ejected matter to the central black hole~\citep{gw170817agfallback}.

+The off-axis view of a structured jet predicts late brightening of afterglows~\citep{grboffaxis,gw170817latexraystructjet,gw170817latexary,grboffaxprobab}.
+However, the observed decline of X-ray flux at $\lesssim T+134$ days~\citep{gw170817latedecline} is inconsistent with simulations of significantly off-axis emission~\citep{gw170817latexraystructjet}, which predict a break after a few hundred days.
+Other simulations, for instance those reported by~\citep{gw170817latexary,gw170817offaxecocoondisc} predict earlier break, but cannot discriminate between off-axis and cocoon (structured jet) models~\citep{gw170817lateradio} and need polarimetry and imaging to discriminate between them~\citep{gw170817offaxecocoondisc}.